Table of contents

 Most large end-users and systems integrators already use Free and Open-Source Software (FOSS) either in their information systems or product and service divisions.
 Open source compliance has become an ever-growing concern, and many large companies have established compliance officers.
 However, while sanitising a company’s open-source production chain – which is what compliance is about – is fundamental, users must give back to communities and contribute to the sustainability of the open-source ecosystem.
 We see open source governance encompassing the whole ecosystem, engaging with local communities, nurturing a healthy relationship with open source software vendors and service specialists.
 This takes compliance to the next level, and this is what open source good governance is about.

 This initiative goes beyond compliance and liability.
-It is about building awareness in communities of end-users (often software developers themselves) and systems integrators, and developing mutually beneficial relationships within the European FOSS ecosystem.
+It is about building awareness in communities of end-users (often software developers themselves) and systems integrators, and developing mutually beneficial relationships within the FOSS ecosystem.

 This initiative aims to help organisations achieve these goals with: